 - Southwestern Community College Center for International Trade Development (CITD)

-With additional support from the U.S. Department of Commerce, U.S. & Foreign Commercial Service, the US Small Business Administration Office of International Trade, Export Import Bank of the United States, the Los Angeles Regional Export Council, California Chamber of Commerce, and others
+Additional support comes from the U.S. Department of Commerce, the U.S. & Foreign Commercial Service, the US Small Business Administration Office of International Trade, Export Import Bank of the United States, and others

 California STEP Director

 Riverside Community College District Center for International Trade Development

 Special Advisor for International Trade & GO-Biz STEP Manager